-Adventist colleges and universities exist to blend quality career preparation with life preparation by developing each student’s soul-centering and sustaining spiritual foundation.
+Adventist colleges and universities exist to blend quality career preparation with life preparation by developing each student’s soul-centering foundation and sustainable spirituality.
 This combination can change your life in your college years and beyond.
-Following are benefits an Adventist education offers in sustainable spirituality.
+Following are some of the spiritual benefits of an Adventist education.

 As much as you want to lean into God’s plans, the next decade hasn’t been outlined for you through skywriting, billboards, or Google Maps.
 You may not know where you are headed in life, but you realize the best route forward involves God’s will.
 No professor or classmate can hand you a personal passport for a blessed and balanced life, but if you are serious about seeking God and His plans, choose a college environment that supports your goals.
 This combination of career preparation and life preparedness can change your life in your college years, the next 10 years … and even the next 10,000 years.